Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Introduction

 \section{Introduction}

-In this paper, we propose computationally simple, data-driven optimal hypothesis testing in a nonparametric instrumental variables (NPIV) model.
+In this paper, we propose computationally simple, optimal hypothesis testing in a nonparametric instrumental variables (NPIV) model.
 The maintained assumption is that there is a nonparametric structural function $h$ satisfying the NPIV model

-where $X$ is a $d_x$-dimensional vector of possibly endogenous regressors, $W$ is a $d_w$-dimensional vector of conditional (instrumental) variables (with $d_w\ge d_x$), and the joint distribution of $(Y,X,W)$ is unspecified beyond (\ref{npiv:model}).
+where $X$ is a $d_{x}$-dimensional vector of possibly endogenous regressors, $W$ is a $d_{w}$-dimensional vector of conditional (instrumental) variables (with $d_{w}\ge d_{x}$), and the joint distribution of $(Y,X,W)$ is unspecified beyond (\ref{npiv:model}).
 With the danger of abusing terminology, we call a function $h$ satisfying model (\ref{npiv:model}) a NPIV function.
-We are interested in testing a null hypothesis that a NPIV function $h$ satisfies some simplifying economic restrictions, such as parametric or semiparametric equality restrictions or polyhedral cone restrictions (e.g., nonnegativity, monotonicity, convexity or supermodularity).
-Our new test builds on a simple data-driven choice of tuning parameters that ensures asymptotic size control and non-trivial power uniformly against a large class of nonparametric alternatives.
+We are interested in testing a (composite) null hypothesis that a NPIV function $h$ satisfies some simplifying economic restrictions, such as parametric or semiparametric equality restrictions or inequality restrictions (e.g., nonnegativity, monotonicity, convexity, supermodularity, quasi-concavity).
+Our new test builds on a simple data-driven choice of tuning parameter that ensures asymptotic size control and non-trivial power uniformly against a large class of nonparametric alternatives.